Cassidy's Moving and Storage

 5. Visit the New Location Before Your Move

 Unless you’re embarking on a long-distance or international move, bring your kiddies to see the new home while you’re still comfortably ensconced in the old one.
-Visit other important locations too — their new daycare or school, as well as the local library, grocery store, and community centres.
+When you’re making a local move, you can visit other important locations around your new home, too — their new daycare or school, as well as the local library, grocery store, and community centres.
 If your destination is far away, show them pictures of these special places instead.

 6. Pack Children’s Room Last